armando-jp/armando-jp.github.io/teardowns/timeular-tracker.md

 Without further ado, let's start the teardown.

 ### The Outside
 This is my device.
-The symbols on the sides are stickers which came with the unit.
+When you first get the unit, it is clean slate.
+The symbols on the sides are stickers I added to serve as reminders as to which side means what.

 ![timeular-tracker-outside-img2](./timeular-tracker-pics/timeular-tracker-outside-img2.jpg)